MicrosoftDocs/visualstudio-docs/docs/workflow-designer/how-to-set-breakpoints-in-workflows.md

 ---
 title: 'Workflow Designer - How to: Set Breakpoints in Workflows'
-description: Learn how use Workflow Designer to set breakpoints on your graphical workflows as you would do in Visual Basic or C# code. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to
+description: Learn how to use the Workflow Designer to set breakpoints on your graphical workflows as you would in Visual Basic or C# code. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to